The Nemasket Group Story…

 Our story began in 1984 when a group of families came together and made a decision.
 They wanted their sons and daughters to have a future — a future that included working and participating in everyday community life.
 The Nemasket Group was born from that idea and a lot of effort from families, friends, local officials and other state agencies.
 There were 19 individuals when we first opened our doors and today, we support nearly 125 men and women from the Greater New Bedford and Wareham areas to develop career goals and gain employment in our Job Paths Program.
 Most are working in local businesses and companies in a variety of jobs including landscaping, medical support services, banking, industrial manufacturing, materials handling and food services.
 People are earning wages, paying taxes and leading typical lives.

-We have grown and evolved through the years and have added programs to meet the needs of families and individuals living with disabilities throughout Greater New Bedford.
+We have grown and evolved through the years and have added programs to meet the needs of families and individuals living with disabilities throughout Southeastern Massachusetts.
 We now serve over 400 adults, children and families.

 NewsOur office is operating remotely until further notice - March 19, 2020

 As of today our office at The Pines in Mattapoisett is closed to the public.
 Rest assured that much of our workforce is operating remotely as we continue to provide essential services to individuals/families, ensure our employees receive a paycheck, Continue reading

 Green Mountain Self Advocates and the Vermont Developmental Disabilities Council developed a booklet that you may find useful to explain the Coronavirus in plain language.
 Plain-Language-Information-on-Coronavirus